 Our services and amenities include:

-• Lunch or dinner daily in our restaurant-style dining room through our flexible meal plan.
+• Lunch and/or dinner is served daily through our flexible meal plan.

-• Scheduled transportation for shopping, medical and dental appointments, banking, church, etc.
+• At this time, all transportation has been suspended but normally we provide scheduled transportation for shopping, medical and dental appointments, banking, church, etc.

 • Access to a wide variety of classes, trips, cultural events and fitness opportunities.